ZockiRR/RustSirens/README.md

         }
       }
     ],
-    // the horse that is described (acutally this is for all ridable horses) "assets/rust.ai/nextai/testridablehorse.prefab": [
+    // the horse that is described (actually this is for all ridable horses) "assets/rust.ai/nextai/testridablehorse.prefab": [
       {
         // the prefab that will be spawned